BABY JOE VERDICT: Joseph Daniels found guilty of murdering Joe Clyde

 DICKSON COUNTY, Tenn.
-(WKRN) — Joseph Daniels was convicted Saturday on a charge of first-degree murder in perpetration of a felony, as well as second-degree murder, for fatally beating his five-year-old son, Joe Clyde, known as “Baby Joe.”
+(WKRN) — Joseph Daniels was convicted Saturday on multiple charges, including felony murder and second-degree murder, for fatally beating his five-year-old son, Joe Clyde, known as “Baby Joe.”

-The jury began deliberations around 2 p.m.
-Friday and returned the guilty verdict just before noon Saturday following a weeklong trial in Dickson County.
+The jury began deliberating around 2 p.m.
+Friday and returned the guilty verdict just before noon Saturday, following a weeklong trial in Dickson County.

-The jury found Joseph Daniels guilty of five charges, including first-degree murder in perpetration of a felony, second-degree murder, aggravated child abuse, filing a false report and evidence tampering.
+The jury found Joseph Daniels guilty of five charges, including first-degree murder in perpetration of a felony, second-degree murder, aggravated child abuse, filing a false report, and evidence tampering.

-He called 911 around 6:22 a.m. on the morning of April 4, 2018 and said Joe Clyde had “escaped” from the family’s residence on Garners Creek Road.
+Daniels called 911 around 6:22 a.m. on the morning of April 4, 2018 and said Joe Clyde had “escaped” from the family’s residence on Garners Creek Road.

 Two days later, in a recorded interview with law enforcement, he confessed to the fatal beating of his son, who had autism and was non-verbal, after the five-year-old had urinated on the floor of a bedroom.
 He told investigators that he dumped Joe Clyde’s body in a rural area.